MatrixCreate/craft-starter-docs/docs/navigation/index.md

 **Legal Navigation** - Dedicated menu for compliance pages like privacy policies, terms of service, and regulatory requirements.

-**Action Buttons** - Strategic call-to-action elements that appear consistently across site templates to drive user engagement.
+**Actions** - Strategic call-to-action elements that appear in the header.

 ### Node Types and Hierarchy
 Navigation items can be **Entry nodes** that link to specific pages or **Passive nodes** that group items without direct links.
 This creates flexible menu structures with dropdown organization.